 By Eric Johnson

 While the Bible is a part of the official canon of the LDS Church, many verses are badly mishandled by some Mormons when making their case.
-By understanding these verses in context, the Christian can provide an intelligent response to help the Mormon see that the Bible, when properly interpreted, does not support the Mormon religion.
+By understanding biblical verses in context, the Christian can provide an intelligent response to help the Mormon see that the Bible, when properly interpreted, does not support Mormonism.

 Although the Bible was written anywhere from 2,000 to 4,000 years ago, its words still have meaning for the reader today.
 As the writer of Hebrews puts it, the Word of God is “living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.”
 Unfortunately, too many Mormons have interpreted passages wrongly in order to get them to coincide with their presuppositions.
 Hence, injustice is rendered to the meaning.
 Too many Christians can become confused when these verses are brought up by the Mormons in support of their interpretation.